project-chip/connectedhomeip/examples/shell/nrfconnect/README.md

-# CHIP nRF Connect SDK Shell Application
+# Matter nRF Connect SDK Shell Application

-A [chip-shell](../README.md) project for the Nordic nRF52840 and nRF5340
-development kits, built using the nRF Connect SDK.
+A [Matter shell](../README.md) project for the Nordic nRF52840 and nRF5340 development kits, built using the nRF Connect SDK.

 ## Building